 Appreciating that discussions at the meeting may bring to light new information and perspectives, at this point we would support a vote on this Modification to either implement the Modification as proposed or the alternative as being proposed by SSE if on reflection by SEMO and its legal advisors that it is appropriate and feasible to do so”

-Generator Member stated their view that to change the application of Generation Licences by amending the Code in this way was not within the Regulatory Authorities powers.
+Generator Member stated their view that the proposed approach is tantamount to a licence modification without following the procedural requirements of the 1999 Act.
+The Generator Member also stated that condition 15.1 of the licence still requires the application of cost reflective bidding to both simple and complex offers in the Balancing Market..
 Supplier Member indicated their view that the SEM Committee had already taken a decision that the Bidding Code of Practice would apply and referenced an Information Paper they had published on the subject.

 Suggested alternate drafting, which had been discussed bi-laterally between SSE and other Participants and the Regulatory Authorities, was discussed by the committee.
 It was noted that this drafting sought to provide for the Bidding Code of Practice applying to complex bid data only by introducing a new definition of pricing offer data to apply to both simple and complex data while amending the definition of Commercial Offer Data to apply to only complex data.